ryanashita/ryanashita/README.md

 ### 🚀 About Me
-My name is Ryunosuke Rick Yanashita, and I am a computer science student.
-I attend Williams College (MA, USA) and am an aspiring cybersecurity engineer.
+I am a computer science student @ Williams College (MA, USA) and an aspiring cybersecurity engineer.

 ### 🔗 Links